x

 • Health conditions

-These variables make it almost impossible to determine an exact time naltrexone will show up on a drug test.
+These variables make it almost impossible to determine an exact time at which naltrexone will show up on blood tests or other drug screening methods.
 However, naltrexone is usually detected in the urine within the first four to six hours following administration and for up to 24 hours in the blood and saliva.
 And it can also be detected in the hair for up to 90 days.
 Vivitrol, on the other hand, can remain detectable in drug tests for months.

 Typically, for a drug test to detect a certain substance, that substance must be specifically tested.
 And naltrexone is not generally included in any of the typical testing panels.